gusddm/contract.crud/README.md

 Installation
 ------------

+This is a maven project, so just run:

+  mvn compile

 There's a docker-compose file included, so if you like docker, you can set the mysql database up and running, including schema and tables creation with this command:

   docker-compose up mysql